-4 SM Resources (RE)
+Resources (RE)

-Some maps have Resource hexes.
-One step of a resource block is automatically "mined" in a resource hex each PRODUCTION PHASE.
+One step of a resource block is automatically "mined" in a resource hex each turn.
 Move the block only via SM to a city/factory and convert to PPs (of the factory type).
 Resource blocks yield PPs equal to their steps multiplied by city (or factory) value.